kyma-project/telemetry-manager/docs/user/02-logs.md

 ### Step 5: Rotate the Secret

-As used in the previous step, a Secret referenced with the **secretKeyRef** construct can be rotated manually or automatically.
-For automatic rotation, update the Secret's actual values and keep the Secret's keys stable.
-The LogPipeline watches the referenced Secrets and detects changes, so the Secret rotation takes immediate effect.
-When using a Secret owned by the [SAP BTP Operator](https://github.com/SAP/sap-btp-service-operator) you can configure a `credentialsRotationPolicy` with a specific `rotationFrequency` to achieve an automated rotation.
+The Telemetry manager continuously watches the Secret referenced with the **secretKeyRef** construct.
+You can update the Secret’s values, and the Telemetry manager detects the changes and applies the new Secret to the setup.
+If you use a Secret owned by the [SAP BTP Operator](https://github.com/SAP/sap-btp-service-operator), you can configure an automated rotation using a `credentialsRotationPolicy` with a specific `rotationFrequency` and don’t have to intervene manually.

 ### Step 6: Add a parser